Bug report #4013

 Grr, something off with my Mac.
 Compiled on this Mac, OS X 10.8, with 10.7 SDK.
 Won't load > 84 shapefiles.
 Same problem in another login.
 Another Mac, OS X 10.7, it works.
 Yet another Mac 10.8, works.

-#25 Updated by Médéric RIBREUX almost 9 years ago
+#25 Updated by Médéric RIBREUX about 9 years ago

 - Status changed from Open to Feedback